Steveliu29/Sakura_card/README.md

 # Elaboration on Every Card's Effects
 ## Note for combo attack:
 Total damage is calculated by simply adding on the damage each card in this combo will cause.
 Several combos may cause more damage.
 See details below.<br />
 Number of defending cards to fully dodge combo attacks follows this rule: number of defending cards for every attacking card in the combo plus 1 more for special effect.
-Dark and Light cards combo <br />
+Does not apply to Dark and Light cards combo.
+See details below.<br />
 **Example:** A combo of 1 windy and 1 watery card needs 5 less-than-three-star defending cards or 2 element cards to dodge. <br />
 Partial dodge is allowed.<br />
 ### Cards' Effects